 “Sure, Dal.
 You can call me, Mal,” then she chuckled, “Dal and Mal.
 Cai bu shi!”

-Didn’t look all that thirst quenching.
+Really didn’t look all that thirst quenching.

-He looked through the other pack and found one there too then repeated the process.
+He looked through the other pack and found one there too, then repeated the process.

 Malika was looking through the hole he’d cut in her pants at her leg wound and then tried the same with her breast.